igrafx/KNIME-Mining-connector/howto.md

 ![nodes_repo](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/images/node_repo.png)

-**For MacOS users** please install **XCode**.
-If it is not installed this will cause issues with the extension and you will not be able to use the extension.
+**For macOS users** please install **XCode**.
+If it is not installed this will cause issues with the extension, and you will not be able to use the extension.
 Please run ``sudo xcodebuild -license`` from within a Terminal window to review and agree to the **Xcode and Apple SDKs license**.

 Congratulations!
 You can now refer to other sections for details on how to use the nodes.